williamxz/googleearthengine/README.md

 ### Cutting out smaller images
 - Create a shapefile of the polygons you want to cut out.
 An example of how to do so can be found in `create_shapefile.py`
-- Cut out the smaller images using a script like `export_images.py`
+- Cut out the smaller images using a script like `export_images.py` (do this on atlas)

 ## Downloading images corresponding to a pre-existing dataset